• Skip to primary navigation

 And for someone who loves writing patient information, that is an exciting prospect!

-But writing effective patient education material isn’t just about writing material that reads well.
+However, writing effective patient education material isn’t about creating material that reads well.

 Many considerations go into writing a patient handout that is helpful and useful for your readers.